Rhinoplasty Top FAQ

 Are there any side effects?

 If the surgeon performing the process is a skilled one, you have nothing to worry about.
 However, there is the possibility of side effects.
-One of them is nasal obstruction.
+One of them is a nasal obstruction.
 Aesthetics and functionality go hand in hand here.

 Is this the procedure for me?

 It is important to keep your desired outcome in mind during your consultation.
 The session will serve as the time for you to discuss what you want to get done or if there are non-surgical methods to getting what you want.
 Your surgeon will advise you accordingly as the nose changes over time and with age.
-Long term results usually warrant surgery but if you’re looking for a short term and non-permanent fix, there are non-surgical methods to achieving your desired look.
+Long-term results usually warrant surgery but if you’re looking for a short-term and non-permanent fix, there are non-surgical methods to achieving your desired look.

 What is the difference between an open and closed rhinoplasty?

 If you’re asking this question, you’ve done your research.
 An open rhinoplasty is when an incision is made directly under the nose while a closed rhinoplasty is when all cuts are made inside the nose.
 Typically, the closed rhinoplasty method is more established as it is said to heal faster.
+We go into greater detail about both open and closed rhinoplasty here.

 What kind of results can I expect?